Altitude Sickness: Traveling Or Living At High Altitude Can Be Hazardous.

 Drug proponents say this is especially helpful at night when respiratory drive is decreased.
 I've read that since it takes a while for Diamox to have an effect, it is advisable to start taking it 24 hours before you go to altitude and continue for at least five days at higher altitude.

-These side effects may be reduced with the 125 mg. dose.
+These side effects may be reduced with 125 mg. dose.
 Side effects subside when the drug is stopped.
 Contact your physician for a prescription.
 Since Diamox is a sulfonamide drug, people who are allergic to sulfa drugs should not take Diamox.

 Diamox has also been known to cause severe allergic reactions to people with no previous history of Diamox or sulfa allergies.
 It is recommended taking a trial course of the drug before going to a remote location where a severe allergic reaction could prove difficult to treat.
-I recommend not taking it in the first place unless it is a dire emergency and to Develop your breathing instead.
+I recommend not taking it in the first place unless it is a dire emergency and to develop your breathing instead.

 Moderate AMS includes severe headache that is not relieved by medication, nausea and vomiting, increasing weakness and fatigue, shortness of breath, and decreased coordination (ataxia).
 Normal activity is difficult, although the person may still be able to walk on their own.